 Backup version retention

-How do retention policies work
+How retention policies work

 Let's discuss how different retention rules are applied.

-Item-level retention rules for Mail and Chats data
+Item-level retention rules for Mail data

-With an item-level email retention policy set up, all the emails with received date older than the retention period will be deleted from all historical backup snapshots.
-Emails that were recently moved between labels (folders) or marked as read/unread are still cleaned up based on their original received date (i.e. such events don't reset email age).
+With an item-level email retention policy set up, all the emails with received dates older than the retention period will be deleted from all historical backup snapshots.
+Emails that were recently moved between labels (folders) or marked as read/unread are still cleaned up based on their original received date (i.e. such events don't reset an email age).

 While browsing historical snapshots for backups with enabled retention, you can encounter deleted item placeholders for the items already removed by the cleanup procedure.
 The data and metadata for these placeholder items are deleted, but they remain present in the browsing view due to the implementation details and to provide better visibility for the retention process.